 - Changes in the perception of colors

 If you are experiencing any of these symptoms of cataracts, you should contact us at our offices located in Long Island immediately for a comprehensive eye care consultation.
+If you think that you have cataracts, only an eye care professional can diagnose you.
+Early diagnosis of cataracts is key when determining if a patient needs cataract surgery.

 How are Cataracts Treated?